aws/eks-anywhere/designs/full-cluster-lifecycle-api.md

 **In scope**

-* Cluster full lifecycle with `kubectl`
+* Cluster full lifecycle with `kubectl` for workload clusters
-* Cluster full lifecycle with GitOps
+* Cluster full lifecycle with GitOps for workload clusters

 **Not in scope**